Moesia and the Question of Its Name

-Moesia was a province in Roman Empire.
-It was located in what is now Bulgaria, Serbia and partly Romania reaching in west till the borders of modern Albania.
+Moesia was a province of the Roman Empire.
+It was located in what is now Bulgaria, Serbia, and partly Romania, extending in the west as far as the borders of modern Albania.

-It's name has been compared to Mysia people who lived in northwestern region of Anatolia and the existence of this name in Balkans has been used as an argument for the migration of Mushki from there.
+Its name has often been compared with that of the Mysians, a people who lived in the northwestern region of Anatolia.
+The presence of a similar name in the Balkans has sometimes been used as an argument for the migration of the Mushki from that region.

-Boteva questions the origins of the name Moesia and makes a strong argument that the name Moesia is a Roman Imperial period fabrication.
-No any known source mentions this term related to that region before the 1st century AD.
-The name itself is derived from Mysia and is written as Moesia to fit old Latin rules of orthography.
+However, Boteva questions the origin of the name Moesia and argues that it was likely a fabrication of the Roman Imperial period.
+No known source mentions this term in connection with that region before the 1st century AD.
+According to this view, the name itself was derived from Mysia and written as Moesia in order to conform to older Latin orthographic conventions.

 No comments: